 Featuring four major battlefields of the Civil War where the future of our nation was contested, exploring Fredericksburg and Spotsylvania National Military Park provides the opportunity to engage with the past on the fields and in the buildings that witnessed momentous events.
 Discover the past's personalities and complications from the comfort of one of our visitor centers, or grab your walking shoes (or hiking boots!), take our driving tours, and walk the trails where individuals made their mark on history!

-Not sure where to start?
-Your visit should begin at one of our two visitor centers: the Fredericksburg Battlefield Visitor Center or the Chancellorsville Battlefield Visitor Center.
-The Wilderness Battlefield and Spotsylvania Battlefield feature only open-air exhibit shelters and are unstaffed for much of the year.
+Begin at one of our two visitor centers: the Fredericksburg Battlefield Visitor Center or the Chancellorsville Battlefield Visitor Center.
+The Wilderness Battlefield and Spotsylvania Battlefield feature open-air exhibit shelters and are unstaffed for much of the year.
 Check our Operating Hours and Seasons to make sure you catch us!

 We can search for any Civil War soldier at our visitor centers with a name and the state in which he enlisted.
 Ask our staff to show you our troop movement maps to trace your ancestor across the battlefield and follow his footsteps across the modern field.

 Want to familiarize yourself with our abundant history?
-Learn more on our History and Culture pages.